ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Does Iowa Wesleyan University Offer Tuition Waivers?
+Iowa Wesleyan University Tuition Waivers

-Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.
+Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

 Iowa Wesleyan University has some full or partial tuition waivers available for: - International Students